 Medical devices are critical to the healthcare industry, helping professionals diagnose and treat patients with greater precision and efficiency.
 However, as medical devices continue to innovate, the user interfaces that control them must also evolve.
 Medical professionals and patients are becoming more technologically literate and have different needs and expectations as compared to those before the invention of personal computers and smartphones.

 The user interface includes the buttons and screens of the device as well as graphics such as overlays and labels that direct a user on how to operate it.
 User interface design is critical, especially in the medical industry.
-The last thing you want when lying on the operating table is your physician hitting the wrong button because of a confusing design.
+The last thing you want when laying on the operating table is your physician hitting the wrong button because of a confusing design.

 Current Trends in Medical Device User Interfaces